-In previous chapters, we have covered the fundamentals of programming.
+In previous chapters, we have covered programming fundamentals.
 The chapters that follow this one will cover more advanced aspects of programming.
 The ideas that are presented will generally be more complex and the programs that use them a little more complicated.
 This relatively short chapter is a kind of turning point in which we look at the problem of getting such complex programs right.

 Programs don't have to be as bad as they are.
 It might well be impossible to guarantee that programs are problem-free, but careful programming and well-designed programming tools can help keep the problems to a minimum.
 This chapter will look at issues of correctness and robustness of programs.
-It also looks more closely at exceptions and the try..catch statement, and it introduces assertions, another of the tools that Java provides as an aid in writing correct programs.
+Section 8.2 discusses how you can think about and analyze programs to make the programs that you write more likely to be correct—possibly even provably correct.

-We will also look at another issue that is important for programs in the real world: efficiency.
+In Section 8.5, we look at another issue that is important for programs in the real world: efficiency.
 Even a completely correct program is not very useful if it takes an unreasonable amount of time to run.
-The last section of this chapter introduces techniques for analyzing the run time of algorithms.
+The last section of this chapter introduces techniques for analyzing the run time efficiency of algorithms.